Brian Deer Classification System

 The Brian Deer Classification System (BDC) is a library classification system used to organize materials in libraries with specialized Indigenous collections.
-The system was created in the mid-1970s by Canadian librarian A. Brian Deer Kahnawake Mohawk.
+The system was created in the mid-1970s by Canadian librarian A. Brian Deer, a Kahnawake Mohawk.
 It has been adapted for use in a British Columbia version, and also by a small number of First Nations libraries in Canada.

 History and usage

-Deer designed his classification system while working in the library of the National Indian Brotherhood (now the Assembly of Nations) from 1974 to 1976.
+Deer designed his classification system while working in the library of the National Indian Brotherhood (now the Assembly of First Nations) from 1974 to 1976.
 Instead of using a standard library classification scheme, such as that of the Library of Congress, he created a new system to organize the library's historic indigenous research materials and papers.
 He later worked at the library of the Union of British Columbia Indian Chiefs, where he developed a system for its holdings.
 He returned to Kahnawake, working at its Cultural Centre at Kahnawake and the Kahnawake Branch branch of the Mohawk Nation Office.
 His system was flexible, and he created new forms for their collections.

 The new systems Deer created were designed specifically for the materials in each collection according to the concerns of local Indigenous people at the time (for example, categories included land claims, treaty rights, resource management, and Elders' stories).
 Between 1978 and 1980, the system was adapted for use in British Columbia by Gene Joseph and Keltie McCall while they were working at the Union of British Columbia Indian Chiefs, becoming known as BDC-BC.
-Joseph later adapted it further for use at the library of the University of British Columbia, Vancouver.
+Joseph later adapted it further for use in the Xwi7xwa Library at University of British Columbia, Vancouver.

-Though the Brian Deer Classification was not created as a universal classification solution for Indigenous resources, the system has provided a foundation for specialized libraries to create their own localized classification schemes.
+Though the Brian Deer Classification was not created as a universal classification solution for Indigenous resources.
+The system has provided a foundation for specialized libraries to create their own localized classification schemes.